 What is 1 thing you wish nonprofits "got" about social media?

 The replies were great!
+They will definitely help your nonprofit social media.
 Here they are.

 Use Social Media for New Work